Life Events - Retiring from the University of Michigan

 What do I need to do to continue benefits in retirement?

-Benefits coverage in effect at the time of your retirement continue automatically as long as retiree premiums are paid within 30 days of the due date.
+Coverage for most benefits in effect at the time of your retirement continues automatically as long as retiree premiums are paid within 30 days of the due date.
+Long-Term Disability, Legal Services, Dependent Group Life Insurance, and Flexible Spending Accounts end upon retirement.
 Retirees participate in annual Open Enrollment to make benefits changes, however they may not add new dependents.
 Only eligible dependents covered at the time of retirement who remain eligible may continue to be covered during retirement.

 Cost of Coverage